Online Learning FAQs

 Will I need to travel?+

 No, our online programme does not require you to travel as all support will be provided through the UCFB Online Hub.
 You have the option to attend the graduation ceremony when you graduate, but it is not compulsory.
-There will also be the option to attend the UCFB Future Leaders in Football and Sport Conference at St. George’s Park.
+There will also be the option to attend the UCFB Future Leaders in Football and Sport Conference at St. George’s Park, the Leadership Challenge or a Careers Fair, however this will be at your own expense should you choose to attend.

 How long does it take to complete the programme?+